spanner/radiant-forum-extension/README.markdown

 To enable page comments, all you have to do is put `<r:comments:all />` somewhere in the layout (or in a snippet or even on an individual page).
 Behind the scenes this will create a dedicated forum for page comments and a topic for each page as it is commented upon.
 The rest of the mechanism is the same, and the comments themselves are just posts.

 The page cache means we can't put anything personal on the page itself - no edit controls or logout buttons - but you can get around this with a remote call.
-Put `<r:comments:remote />` on the page instead and a suitable stub will be included ready for your scripts to grab.
+Put `<r:comments:remote />` on the page instead and a stub will be included suitable for your scripts to grab.
 A simple example is included in forum.js.

 You can also use `<r:comments:each>...</r:comments:each>` and the various r:comment tags to compose page comments however you like.
 See the tags-available documentation for details.